smonto2/Website/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a Lecturer (Assistant Professor) in Econometrics for the [Adam Smith Business School](https://www.gla.ac.uk/schools/business/) at the [University of Glasgow](https://www.gla.ac.uk/).
 I completed my undergraduate and master's studies at Universidad EAFIT in Colombia before moving to Atlanta to complete my PhD at Emory University.

-My research work covers theoretical and applied econometrics, with a focus on Bayesian analysis, and attempts to present rigorous solutions to problems that arise in applied microeconomic settings.
-Currently, I am also interested in the econometric challenges inherent to network data.
-I am also passionate about teaching and, along the lines of my research interests, have taught several courses in Econometrics and Bayesian methods at an undergraduate and graduate level.
+My research work covers theoretical and applied econometrics, with a focus on Bayesian methods, and attempts to present rigorous solutions to problems that arise in applied microeconomic settings.
+Currently, I am particularly interested in the econometric challenges inherent to network and spatial data.
+I am also passionate about teaching and have taught several courses in Econometrics and Bayesian methods at an undergraduate and graduate level.